star-books-coffee/Great-IT-English/예림/Chapter 02/README.md

 - **Images** : something you package your application and its environment.
 - **Registries** : repository that stores your Docker images and facilitates easy sharing of those images between different users and computers.
 - **Containers** : regular Linux container created from a Docker-based container image.

+**What is Kubernetes**

+Years ago, most software applications were big monoliths, running either as a single process or as a small number of processes spread across a handful of servers.